Domnica: Defeat at Adrianople and the death of Valens

-Valens perished in battle against the Goths at the Battle of Adrianople on August 9, 378.
-The exact circumstances of his death are unknown.
+Valens was killed at the Battle of Adrianople on August 9, 378.
 The Goths then continued to move east and attacked Constantinople.
-Because there was no emperor to lead the forces, the empress Dominica was forced to organize a counterattack.
-According to Socrates and Sozomen, Dominica paid soldiers’ wages out of the imperial treasury to any civilian volunteers who were willing to arm themselves against the invaders.
+Because there was no emperor to lead the forces, the empress was forced to organize a counterattack.
+She paid soldiers’ wages out of the imperial treasury to any civilian volunteers who were willing to arm themselves against the invaders.

-After the death of her husband she ruled as de facto regent and defended Constantinople against the attacking Goths until his successor, Theodosius I arrived.
+After that, Domnica disappears from the historical record.
 The date and circumstances of her death remain unknown.